kecheng55/kecheng/content/publication/biomaterials2022/index.md

 #   Otherwise, set `slides: ""`.
 ---
 **Highlights**:
-1. The photo-cross-linking of isoxazole towards biomolecules is thoroughly investigated first.
-2. Functionalized isoxazole probes are designed for protein labeling, demonstrating superior photo-cross-linking efficiency.
-3. Isoxazole-based drugs, Danazol and Luminespib, are employed in chemoproteomic studies, revealing their potential cellular targets.
-4. The probe derived from Luminespib (isx10) demonstrates superior specificity in labeling and imaging Hsp90.
-5. Luminespib is investigated for covalent inhibition towards Hsp90 under UV irradiation.
+1. A GSH-triggered, activatable, and cancer-targeting probe is developed based on the rational design of methylene blue.
+This multifunctional probe can self-assemble into nano-photosensitizer, MBNPs.
+2. In vitro and cellular experiments demonstrate the mechanism and superior therapeutic efficacy/precision of MBNPs.
+3. MBNPs are applied to in vivo cancer PDT experiments, demonstrating good biosafety and remarkable efficacy/precision in tumor ablation.
+4. The “all-in-one” tactic achieves fluorescence/photoacoustic guided cancer phototheranostics with single small molecules.

-Supplementary Information can be accessed [here](uploads/anie202209947-sup-0001-misc_information.pdf).
+Supplementary Information can be accessed [here](uploads/biomaterials2022si.pdf).